210726-Enterprise/JDBC_p2/README.md

 - Douglas Ramirez https://github.com/DouglasRamirez1

 ## Disclaimer
-All Ghibli Film assets used were taken under **Fair Use**, if any content violates copyright law please contact us and we will remove ASAP.
+All Ghibli Film assets used were taken under **Fair Use Law, Section 107 of the Copyright Act**, if any content violates copyright law please contact us and we will remove ASAP.